SturdyFool10/SturdyEngine2/readme.md

 You can modify the project settings including the project name in `premake5.lua` as needed.

 After following these steps, you should have a functioning development environment for SturdyEngine2.
 Happy coding!

+## Adding Additional Libraries to your Project
+Adding additional deps to your project is as simple as going into `libs/Runtime/` and placing the contents of the dep's include folder into the include folder in runtime, and any .lib .dll into the PreCompiled folder, these folders are automatically linked to during the execution of `build.ps1`, so once you are done, ensure you re-run `build.ps1`, you may also chose when adding files into the includes folder in libs, to add a organizational folder around your dependancy to ensure that if one library and another library have a file titled the same that you do not encounter a clash of the two